One of the best parts of being a freelance writer is how many different writing career paths are available to you.

 All these benefits of a freelance writing career path can solve a lot of problems for a lot of people.

 And it has solved those problems — permanently — for hundreds of our members.
 Click here to read a few Barefoot Writer success stories.

 But over the years, as we’ve seen our success numbers grow, we’ve also seen a few people try and then not succeed in their writing goals.

-So, to make your career transition to successful paid writing as quick and easy as possible, here are a few lessons on what not to do when you’re starting out:
+So, to make your career transition to successful freelance writing as quick and easy as possible, here are a few lessons on what not to do when you’re first starting out.